It's for You (Shanice song)

-"It's for You" is a song by Shanice and produced by Eric Kirkland and Michael Angelo Saulsberry of Portrait with drum programming by Maurice Thompson.
-It also features a rap verse from Brett Bouldin.
-The single was released from the soundtrack of the film The Meteor Man.
-It became another moderate hit for the singer.
-A music video was filmed.
-Shanice also performed the song on the Family Matters episode "Rock Enroll", which originally aired January 7, 1994.
+"It's for You" is a song by American singer and songwriter Shanice, produced by Eric Kirkland and Michael Angelo Saulsberry of Portrait with drum programming by Maurice Thompson.
+It features a rap verse from Brett Bouldin and was released in July 1993 by Motown Records from the soundtrack of the 1993 film The Meteor Man.
+The song became another moderate hit for the singer and a music video was also filmed.
+Shanice performed "It's for You" on the Family Matters episode "Rock Enroll", which originally aired on January 7, 1994.

 Critical reception

-Larry Flick from Billboard wrote that the song "places Shanice's crystalline voice inside a romantic pop/R&B shuffle tune."
+Larry Flick from Billboard magazine wrote that the song "places Shanice's crystalline voice inside a romantic pop/R&B shuffle tune."
 He added, "Complemented by Brett Bouldin's understated rap, singer strikes a more mature and soulful stance than on recent efforts.
 Tightly woven background harmonies create a soothing and dreamy mood.
 Top 40 and urban radio programmers have already begun to embrace this sparkling jewel of a single.
 A summery delight."